selBaez/evaluating-conversations-as-ekg/README.md

 # evaluating-coversations-as-ekg
-Repository for experiments on evaluating the brain accordingto the @Leolani framework
+Repository for experiments on evaluating the brain according to the @Leolani framework

+## Getting started

+### Prerequisites

+This repository uses Python >= 3.7.
+The following is the recommended set up for this project.

 ```
 conda create --name evaluating-coversations-as-ekg python=3.7